 Although there is no substantial evidence that diet alone can treat or cure Crohn’s disease, clinical practice and scientific evidence show that proper nutrition and specific dietary changes may help manage many challenges that come along with the disease.
 Amongst these challenges are dietary issues associated with Crohn’s disease, including: energy and nutrient deficiencies, weight loss, fatigue, and individual food intolerances that may worsen symptoms.
 In order to address these major issues, dietary management of Crohn’s disease should be focused on two major areas – meeting energy and nutrient needs, and symptom management.

-The dietary strategies that may be used in conjunction with drug therapy for symptom management of IBD are to avoid or limit foods that trigger symptoms, and to increase foods of benefit to overall health.
+The dietary strategies that may be used together with drug therapy for symptom management of IBD are to avoid or limit foods that trigger symptoms, and to increase foods of benefit to overall health.
 Dietary intake may change quite a bit when experiencing a flare compared to remission.
-During a flare, individuals with Crohn’s disease often find relief by consuming a low fibre diet.
-Whereas when in remission, it is recommended that high fibre foods are gradually added back in for optimal health.
+During a flare, individuals with Crohn’s disease often find relief by consuming a low-fiber diet.
+Whereas when in remission, it is recommended that high-fiber foods are gradually added back in for optimal health.
 Certain foods that may not cause symptoms during remission may trigger them during a flare.
+These may include:

 One of the challenges with Crohn’s disease is that there is not one particular diet that works for everyone with the disease.
 Foods that worsen symptoms for one individual may be very different than foods that worsen symptoms for the next.
 It is important that each individual with Crohn’s disease find his/her own specific food intolerances.

 Two of the more successful elimination diets that exist to date for individuals are: